 Limited Duration Recruitment

-An agency follows all applicable rules and State HR policies to recruit or fill a limited duration position.
+An agency follows all applicable rules and State HR policies to recruit or fill a limited duration position, including checking applicable agency layoff lists.

-The recruitment will clearly state the appointment is limited duration and the anticipated end date.
+The recruitment announcement will clearly state the appointment is limited duration and list the anticipated end date.

 If a limited duration position subsequently receives permanent funding, an agency may move the employee into the permanent position without a subsequent recruitment only when the original recruitment stated, “may become permanent depending on funding”.